snakesonabrain/python-engineering/docs/Golden_rules.rst

 10. Cool kids play fair
 -----------------------------------

-Under the terms of the Creative Commons 4.0 Non-commercial Share-alike license, python-engineering can be used for educational purposes.
-If you plan to use python-engineering in commercial activities or wish to include python-engineering in commercial software, you should purchase a license.
-Please consult the license terms if you're unsure whether use qualifies as commercial use or not.
+Under the terms of the Creative Commons 4.0 Attribution Share-alike license, python-engineering can be used for educational and commercial purposes.
+However, all derived works should be shared with the community.

-We strive to keep the price for commercial license low.
-Playing fair keeps the commercial license cheap and accessible.
+Please consult the license terms for additional details.
+Please contact the authors if you wish to use the software beyond the terms of the license agreement.

+Playing fair allows knowledge to spread within the community.